 Leviticus 5 & 6

-Raising Little Hypocrites
+How to Stop Raising Little Hypocrites

 Open My Eyes, Lord

 Sometimes we find it challenging to read about all the sacrifices and the instructions for them.
-But it is important to remember that 2 Timothy 3.16-17 says, “All Scripture is inspired by God and profitable …” Notice those words “all” and “profitable.”
+But it is important to remember as 2 Timothy 3.16-17 says, “All Scripture is inspired by God and profitable …” Notice those words “all” and “profitable.”
 God inspired these passages and included them in His Holy Scriptures for a reason.
 We need to remain faithful and open our hearts to the truths contained in them.

 Anytime we are reading a passage that is less exciting to us, we can ask God to show us what He has for us.
 There are always nuggets if we are willing to dig for them.